 Dale Shepard, MD, PhD: Cancer Advances, a Cleveland Clinic podcast for medical professionals, exploring the latest innovative research and clinical advances in the field of oncology.
 Thank you for joining us for another episode of Cancer Advances.
 I'm your host, Dr. Dale Shepard, a medical oncologist here at Cleveland Clinic overseeing our Taussig Phase I and Sarcoma Programs.
 Today, I'm happy to be joined by Dr. Eric Klein.
-Eric is a urologist and Chairman of the Cleveland Clinic Glickman Urological and Kidney Institute.
+Eric is a Urologic oncologist and Chairman Emeritus of the Glickman Urological and Kidney Institute.
 He's here today for our podcast again, this time to talk to me about the IsoPSA test.
 So, welcome Eric.

 Eric Klein, MD: Thanks, Dale.
 Nice to be here.